coreos/rpm-ostree/docs/treefile.md

    it from affecting the commit checksum.
 Setting it to `disabled` will prevent the metadata from being added at all.

+ * `advisories-metadata`: String, optional: Can be one of `inline` (the default), `detached` or  `disabled`.
+If set to `inline`, RPM advisories informations are added to the OSTree commit metadata under the `rpmostree.advisories` key.
+   Setting this to `detached` also adds the information but puts it in the detached metadata of the commit, preventing it from affecting the commit checksum.
+   Setting it to `disabled` will prevent the metadata from being added at all.

 ## Experimental options

 All options listed here are subject to change or removal in a future